 English - Reading and Writing

-Our Intent for Reading
+Our Curriculum Intent for Reading

-At Fleet Infant School it our intent to ensure that every child is a competent reader by the end of KS1 and have developed a lifelong love of reading.
-In order to do this, children are encouraged to read a wide variety of genres during their time in Key Stage 1.
-They have access to reading materials through a well-resourced library as well as books in class and books at home which all provide a reading rich environment.
-All children will be both independent and reflective readers who can read fluently and for meaning.
-Children will use a variety of reading skills from early synthetic phonics to decoding and skimming to enable them to access all other areas of learning.
+Teachers also have a set ‘Story Time’ everyday where they read a book to their class to encourage a love for reading.
+We use reading buddies across the school where children get to share books and read their work aloud to children in other year groups.
+Annually, we support World Book Day and have regular reading event across the year including, reading mornings with parents and reading week.
+All of these help provide a rich reading environment for our children.
+Children will be taught to use a variety of reading skills from early synthetic phonics to decoding and skimming to enable them to access all other areas of learning.
 As children’s reading develops at different rates, teaching is tailored to each child and their ability.
 Children read daily in the classroom either though group reading, individual reading or shared reading.
 Children are encouraged to read a range of books in school and at home and communication between staff and parents is encouraged.

 Reading Book Worms

 To support and encourage reading at home we use Bookworm Rainbow Readers scheme.
-If you would like the next colour Bookworm for your child, please click on the PDF below.
+If you would like the next colour Bookworm for your child, please click on the PDF below

-Our Intent for Writing
+Our Curriculum Intent for Writing

 At Fleet Infant School, we teach our children to become confident, capable and enthusiastic writers who will develop a genuine love for writing.
 It is our intent that every child will learn to become a competent writer by being given exciting, inspiring and original materials and opportunities to support and challenge them.
 We will share excellent writing to inspire children to emulate styles across the curriculum.
 We encourage children to read their work for enjoyment, to read it aloud to others and provide audiences for writing.
 All children will leave Fleet Infant School with an understanding that writing has a real purpose and that word choice and style can bring about change.